INF1NUM/APKToolGUI/README.md

 # Download links
 https://github.com/AndnixSH/APKToolGUI/releases

+Any such report from your antivirus is a false positive and is due to how the application works.
+You must manually add APKToolGUI.exe to your antivirus's whitelist/exclusion list.

+If you don't believe this then try to compile the app by yourself or simply don't use it until you can confirm it is safe by working directly with your antiirus provider.

 # Requirements
 - Windows 7 32-bit/64-bit and above
 - [Java](https://www.java.com/en/) or [JDK](https://www.oracle.com/java/technologies/downloads/) 8 or above.
 Using latest JDK is not really necessary, it tends to cause unexpected issues.
 Java 8 and 17 (long-term support release) is enough.
 Use 64-bit version if your system is 64-bit